f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/disable-across-policies/Readme.md

 # Overview

-This flow is one of three use-cases of the [Operations](https://github.com/f5devcentral/bigip_automation_examples/tree/main/bigip/bigip_next/security/operations/Readme.md) series focused on disabling signatures across multiple policies.
+This flow is one of three use-cases of the [Operations](https://github.com/f5devcentral/bigip_automation_examples/tree/main/bigip/bigip_next/security/operations/Readme.md) series focused on disabling signatures across multiple policies via Ansible.
+In the course of this guide we will add parameters with their overrides.

-===== TBD ====

-**In the course of this guide we will both update parameters with signature overrides and create new parameters with their own overrides.
 For this guide we will use the app with a WAF policy setup and deployed in the [Deploy and Protect a New App on BIG-IP Next with Security Policy](https://github.com/f5devcentral/bigip_automation_examples/blob/main/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md#environment--pre-requisites) guide.
 We will assume that our app stores scripts to be embedded in webpages.
-We have app's server that allows app to execute CRUD operations and has its APIs specified in the Swagger file.**
+We have app's server that allows app to execute CRUD operations and has its APIs specified in the Swagger file.

 # Environment